Skip to content

 dc = counts / expected

-# Cap data capture at 1.0 (can exceed 1 for variable-length periods)
+# Cap data capture at 1.0 (can exceed 1 at DST spring-forward when

 dc = dc.clip(upper=1.0)